nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 **central dogma slide**

 The "source code" of the genome is DNA, but DNA is just a stable storage for the genome, it doesn't actually **do** anything.
 Instead, DNA is *transcribed* into RNA, and then RNA is *translated* into proteins.
 This is often called the "central dogma" of cellular biology.

 **add some arrows for replication, retrotranscription, ncRNA**

-There's also cell replication to consider, and retroviruses can translate RNA back into DNA so we'd better include that, and there's also *non-coding RNA* which functions directly rather than being translated into a protein first.
+There's also cell replication to consider.
+Retroviruses can translate RNA back into DNA so we'd better include that There's also *non-coding RNA* which functions directly rather than being translated into a protein first.

 **add RNAP arrow back from proteins to DNA->RNA edge**